Sri Lanka's Headingley high

 The day Sri Lanka won a Test, and a series, with a ball to spare.
 With the penultimate ball of a gripping final day at Headingley, Shaminda Eranga dismissed James Anderson to give Sri Lanka their first series victory in England (in a series of more than a Test).
 England seemed to have the match in control on the second day but a collapse of 8 for 87, followed by a century from Sri Lanka captain Angelo Mathews and an inspired spell from seamer Dhammika Prasad left them tottering at 57 for 5, chasing 350.
-England were able to prolong the match thanks mainly to Moeen Ali's defiant maiden Test century but it was eventually submerged by Sri Lankan cheers.
-The win also meant Sri Lanka finished with a clean sweep on the tour after victories in the T20 and one-day series.
+England were able to prolong the match thanks mainly to Moeen Ali's defiant maiden Test century, but Sri Lankan prevailed in the end.
+The win also meant Sri Lanka finished with a clean sweep on the tour, after victories in the T20 and one-day series.

 Brian Johnston, who was born today, worked on BBC TV's Test-match team from 1946 to 1970, but he will always be remembered for being the voice of Test Match Special on the radio.
 Johnston's juvenile warmth, and love of double entendres and practical jokes, often overshadowed his brilliant spontaneity and total professionalism as a broadcaster.

 Among Australian seamers, only five have taken more Test wickets than the lanky Western Australian Graham "Garth" McKenzie, who was born today.
 He took 246 in all, and from the moment he played a match-winning hand on his debut, at Lord's in 1961 - with second-innings figures of 29-13-37-5 on his 20th birthday - he was a regular in the side.
-The gentlest of giants, and effortless and stylish in his action, McKenzie's craft made him superb on benign pitches (in India and Pakistan he took 42 wickets at an average of 19), and he was also a significant match-winner: when Australia won he had 112 wickets at 19; when they lost just 35 wickets at 57.
+The gentlest of giants, and effortless and stylish in his action, McKenzie's craft made him superb on benign pitches (in India and Pakistan he took 42 wickets at an average of 19), and he was also a significant match-winner: when Australia won he had 112 wickets at 19; in losses, just 35 wickets at 57.
 He later married a South African and settled in Johannesburg.